devleaks/followthegreens/docs/index.md

 Seriously.
 No green bashing.

-I found amusing to bring Follow the greens concept to X-Plane as ATC and "AI" struggle to guide you on the ground.
+I brought Follow the greens concept to X-Plane as ATC and "AI" struggle to guide you on the ground.
 X-Plane yellow painted coach arrows on taxiways are fine, useful, but look too artificial.

 Follow the greens is an existing system used at a handful airports.